You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Parameter 7: Choose if you want the LED indicators next to the dimmer to light up when a scene is selected.
 You’ll see 1 to 5 LEDs light up for 1 – 5 tap triggers and 6 LEDs light up for the press-and-hold trigger of any paddle / button used.

-Values: 0 – LEDs enabled to indicate scene triggers; 1 – LEDs disabled to indicate scene triggers (default).
+Values: 0 – LEDs enabled to indicate scene triggers; 1 – LEDs disabled to indicate scene triggers.
+Default: 1.

 Size: 1 byte dec

-Parameter 8: Use this parameter to set the time after which you want the dimmer to automatically turn off once it has been turned on.
-The number entered as value corresponds to the number of minutes.
+Parameter 8: Use this parameter to enable or disable the auto turn-off timer function for the dimmer (the time after which you want the dimmer to automatically turn off once it has been turned on).

 Size: 4 byte dec

-Parameter 10: Use this parameter to set the time after which you want the relay to automatically turn off once it has been turned on.
-The number entered as value corresponds to the number of minutes.
+Parameter 9: Use this parameter to enable or disable the auto turn-on timer function for the dimmer (the time after which you want the dimmer to automatically turn on once it has been turned off).

 Size: 4 byte dec

-Parameter 9: Use this parameter to set the time after which you want the dimmer to automatically turn on once it has been turned off.
-The number entered as value corresponds to the number of minutes.
+Parameter 10: Use this parameter to enable or disable the auto turn-off timer function for the relay (the time after which you want the relay to automatically turn off once it has been turned on).

 Size: 4 byte dec

-Parameter 11: Use this parameter to set the time after which you want the relay to automatically turn on once it has been turned off.
-The number entered as value corresponds to the number of minutes.
+Parameter 11: Use this parameter to enable or disable the auto turn-on timer function for the relay (the time after which you want the dimmer to automatically turn on once it has been turned off).

 Size: 4 byte dec